The Wicked Will Rise

 The Wicked Will Rise is a young adult novel by Danielle Paige, and the sequel to the 2014 book Dorothy Must Die.
 It was published by HarperCollins on March 30, 2015.
 It continues the story of high school girl Amy Gumm in her mission to assassinate Dorothy Gale, who has become twisted and evil.

+The book was a best-seller for HarperCollins, who planned a further series of four novels and nine novellas.

 Plot

 Amy Gumm continues her crusade against Dorothy Gale and Glinda after a failed assassination attempt.
-After escaping from the burning Emerald City, the flying monkeys Ollie and Maude use their new paper wings in attempt to carry Princess Ozma and Amy to safety, but they are attacked and their wings are destroyed.
+After escaping from the burning Emerald City, the flying monkeys Ollie and Maude use their new paper wings in an attempt to carry Princess Ozma and Amy to safety, but they are attacked and their wings are destroyed.
 Amy uses magic to allow them to land safely.

 They find the Lion, Amy takes his tail, the source of his courage.
 The Lion is reduced to cowardice, and Amy spares him.

 They encounter wingless monkeys who take the group to the Queendom of the Wingless Ones.
 Amy meets Queen Lulu, the former guardian to Princess Ozma, who agrees to allow them to stay, but makes it clear that she will not get involved in the war.
 During the night, Amy meets Pete again and learns that he was unintentionally created by Mombi when she disguised young Ozma as a boy named Tippetarius.
 Knowing his true identity, she agrees to help him.

 Mombi arrives and challenges Queen Lulu, with Amy as the defense.
 She is able to convince the Queen to allow Mombi to stay.
 Mombi requests that Amy seeks out Polychrome to assist them in helping the Order slay Dorothy.
 Amy and Ozma leave the Queendom of the Wingless Ones to find her and are given a gift from Queen Lulu that she stole from Glinda.
 When the gift backfires and Glinda unexpectedly appears, Amy tries to fight her, but it is revealed that Glinda is only a projection.

 Continuing their journey, they arrive in the Land of the Lost and reunite with Nox.
 They meet a man named Bright who takes the group to Polychrome at the Rainbow Falls.
 Polychrome offers to fix Ozma, but reveals that the process will kill Pete.
 Afraid, Pete knocks Amy out and escapes.